 My husband is 65 and I am 55 and he has end stage liver disease and we have just had so many setbacks that we are under a load we can't get out of.
 We are lucky now to have a few dollars left after we pay what we can and we haven't had a car since about October of last year.
-We just need help and I...
+We just need...
 Read more »

 You may be able to file either a Chapter 7 or Chapter 13 Bankruptcy case.
 The fact that you still owe on a house and vehicle play a part in that determination but it will also depend on whether how much equity you have in these items and if you are current on them.
 Please call a Bankruptcy attorney...Read more »